Ash-Shaykh Saad

-Al-Shaykh Saad (الشيخ سعد ash-Shaykh Saʿad; also Romanized Sheikh Saad), historically also called Karnaim and Dair Ayyub ("Monastery of Job"), is a town in southern Syria, administratively part of the Daraa Governorate, located northwest of Daraa on the Jordan–Syria border.
-Nearby localities include Nawa, Jasim and al-Harrah to the north, Izra and al-Shaykh Maskin to the east, Tafas and Da'el to the southeast, and Adwan and Tasil to the west and Jalin to the southwest.
-According to the Syria Central Bureau of Statistics, al-Shaykh Saad had a population of 3,373 in the 2004 census.
+Ash-Shaykh Saad (الشيخ سعد ash-Shaykh Saʿad; also Romanized Sheikh Saad), historically also called Karnaim and Dair Ayyub ("Monastery of Job"), is a village in southern Syria, administratively part of the Daraa Governorate, located northwest of Daraa on the Jordan–Syria border.
+Nearby localities include Nawa, Jasim and al-Harrah to the north, Izraa and ash-Shaykh Miskin to the east, Tafas and Da'el to the southeast, and Adawan and Tasil to the west and Jalin to the southwest.
+According to the Syria Central Bureau of Statistics, ash-Shaykh Saad had a population of 3,373 in the 2004 census.
+Its inhabitants are predominantly Sunni Muslims.

 History

 Bronze Age

 An Egyptian stele, commemorating a campaign of Pharaoh Ramesses II, is locally venerated in a mosque as the "Rock of Job" (see below).
 The basalt monolith, measuring 7 × 4 ft, is split by a horizontal crack.

 Iron Age

 Initially the city was known as Karnaim.
 During Aramaean and Assyrian rule, once the neighbouring city of Ashteroth lost its prominence, Karnaim annexed its name, becoming the capital of the land of Bashan under the name Ashteroth-Karnaim.